jmtorrente/sleek/_posts/2020-09-10-Film_Scanning_Methods.md

 * __Film Scanning__ - Having your film scanned at the lab is the best option if you want the highest quality, but prepare your wallet because it will cost an average of 25€ per roll.
 On the other hand.
 It is possible to do your own film scanning.
 There exists several ways, the cheapest one is by using a light table and a smartphone, it is also possible to do it in a more professional way, with a DSLR or mirrorless camera and a Macro lens.
 If on the other hand you want to go on the easiest way, invest in a flatbed scanner.

 <p align="justify">
-Since I have tried all the previous methods, I am in the position to perform a comparison between the three them.
+Since I have tried all the previous methods, I am in the position to establish a comparison between them.
 In the following lines we will delve into them.
 </p>
 <figure>
     <div align = "center"><img src="https://raw.githubusercontent.com/jmtorrente/jmtorrente.github.io/master/assets/img/Article_image/Scanning_Methods/Compress_HP5_FlatBed_Scan.jpg" alt="Lighten" class="center">
     <figcaption>Flatbed scanning of Ilford HP5 with CanoScan 9000F Mark II</figcaption>
     </div>
 </figure>
+<br/><br/>
 ## METHOD 1.
 SMARTPHONE SCANNING
 ---
 <p align="justify">
-When I started in the film world, I did not have any flatbed scanner or any other source for scanning my negatives.
-But I was not willing to pay the amounts the labs were to charge me for doing me the job.
+When I started in the film world, I did not have any flatbed scanner or any other source for scanning my negatives, I even tried to do it with a normal scanner, but this is a story for a different day.
+Nevertheless I was not willing to pay the amounts the labs were to charge me for doing me the job, a quantity which I found to be a rip off.
 Either I could find an easy, reliable and cheap way of scanning my negatives or I would've ended quiting analog photography and return again to the digital world.
 </p>
 <p align="justify">
 I had my first roll of B&W film developed in Padrón (A Coruña, Galicia.
 Spain) back in 2015.
 I did not have the roll scanned (because of the price), but I asked for the copies.
-When I went for it, I was very upset, I could see that all the photos where underexposed, it was very frustrating and I took a long time for me to shoot film again.
+When I went for it, I was very upset, I could see that all the photos where underexposed, making me think that my om1n speeds were not working properly, it was very frustrating and I took a long time for me to shoot film again.
 But when I did, I challenged myself to develop and scann it by myself, keeping the costs low.
 </p>
 <p align="justify">
 What did I do?
-I started to develop all the rools by myself, I found it very rewarding and interesting, on the other hand I saved so much money and made film photography look more appearing to me.
-The first roll I developed, I just scanned it by means of a dedicated App and a Smartphone.
-Not the best way, but at least I could see the pictures.
+I started to develop all the rolls by myself, I found it very rewarding, easy and interesting, on the other hand I also saved so much money and made film photography look more appealing to me.
+The first roll I developed was scanned using a smartphone and a dedicated App.
+Not the best way, but at least I could (barely) see the pictures.
 </p>

 ### METHOD EXPENSES